makeabilitylab/makeabilitylabwebsite/README.md

 - Git

 # Docker Installation (Mac)
-1. If you don't have Docker yet, you can download it [here](https://store.docker.com/search?type=edition&offering=community).
+1. If you don't have Docker yet, you can download it from [here](https://store.docker.com/search?type=edition&offering=community).
 We use the Community Edition.
 Open up the application.
 Run `docker version` to make sure that it is running.

 2. Clone this repository using `git clone https://github.com/jonfroehlich/makeabilitylabwebsite.git` and navigate to the project home directory using the `cd` command.